-Barbara Conrey is an award-winning architect and professor at Vermont Technical College, she taught sustainable design for 18 years and was a founder of the Sustainable Design & Technology program at VTC.
+Barbara Conrey, Chair of the Board, is an award-winning architect and professor at Vermont Technical College, she taught sustainable design for 18 years and was a founder of the Sustainable Design & Technology program at VTC.
 Her senior level Sustainable Design Studio completed several design projects for the city of Montpelier, including the redevelopment of downtown parking lots into Net Zero buildings which were presented to city officials and featured on the city’s website.

 She is past president of the New England and Vermont chapters of the American Institute of Architects, and served on the Architectural Licensing Board for the State of Vermont.
 She presently serves on the Montpelier Planning Commission, Energy Advisory Committee, Unitarian Church Net Zero Committee, and the Sustainable Montpelier Coalition.

 Ken Jones is the Economic Research Analyst at the Agency of Commerce and Community Development (ACCD) for the State of Vermont.
 Fancy words, but what does it mean – what does Ken do?

 Ken works with both governmental, non-profits and businesses to create policy and projects that leads to the economic wellbeing of Vermonters.
 Ken’s past experience in environmental and social issues contribute to his ability to find community oriented solutions.